2Fake/devolo_home_control_api/docs/CONTRIBUTING.md

 ## Testing

 We cover our code with unit tests written in pytest, but we do not push them to hard.
-We want public methods covered, but we skip internal and trivial methods.
-If you want to contribute, please make sure to keep the unit tests green and to deliver new once, if you extend the functionality.
+We want public and internal methods covered, but we skip nested and trivial methods.
+Often we also skip constructors.
+If you want to contribute, please make sure to keep the unit tests green and to deliver new ones, if you extend the functionality.